Antonako1/battosh/README.md

 - --save-whitespace and comment ignoring leaves empty rows there, where the comments were
 - If statement intending is broken sometimes
+- If comment is trailing a statement, it will become part of it

 ## Developing